Another Reason to Love Ornamental Alliums: Seed Heads!

 And if that’s not enough, here’s yet another reason to love alliums: their seed heads!
 Once these late spring/early summer flowers go by, their seed heads can be an equally compelling attraction.
 Many of them will last for months, adding interesting shapes and textures to the garden and summer flower arrangements.
 Read on to learn how to make the most of these decorative seed heads.

 Use Allium Seed Heads in Fresh Arrangements

-You can cut allium seed heads while they’re still green and add them to fresh flower arrangements.
+You can cut the seed heads while they’re still green and add them to fresh flower arrangements.
 Their color, shape and texture bring a special sparkle to home-grown bouquets.
 Allium Purple Sensation is ideal for this.

-Leave Them in the Garden
+Leave Seed Heads Right in the Garden

-Display Them Indoors
+Display the Seed Heads Indoors

 You can cut the stems and bring them indoors to create striking flower arrangements that last for weeks or even months.

-Spray the Dried Seed Heads
+Paint the Dried Seed Heads

-The time to plant ornamental alliums is fall, and we ship bulbs from September through early November.
-Plan ahead to make sure you get the varieties you want.
-You can view our complete selection HERE and pre-order your bulbs between April and August.
-To learn more about these easy and impressive fall-planted, spring-blooming bulbs, read: All About Alliums, Types of Alliums, How to Plant Allium Bulbs (VIDEO), and Alliums for Every Garden.
+The time to plant ornamental alliums is mid to late fall.
+We take orders starting in May and ship bulbs from September through early November.
+Ordering early is the only way to make sure you will get the varieties you want.
+You can view our complete selection HERE.